lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Getting-Ready/index.rst

 * Integration testing from Day 15 to Day 17.
 * Summit deployment on Day 20.

-From the time that the work closes to the end of building the deployment artifact is about one week.
+From the time that the work closes to the end of building the deployment artifacts is about one week.
 The one week time-frame allows for issues to be discovered and resolved.
 After the initial TTS deployment the CSC developers have about 2.5 days to react to changes in the interface.
 If possible, try to inform folks of those changes ahead of time, but this is not always possible.